PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

 - All connections are on the board, not on the device

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
-On the image, the board is place between 10 and 30 and sensor between 1 and 9.
+On the image, the board is place between 10 and 30 (PIN 14C to PIN 25C) and sensor between 1 and 9 (PIN 1B to PIN7B).
 With this layout, you are able to connect wires next to the corresponding pins on the breadboard.
 Additionally, when counting the - and +  pins, start from the right and count in, as these do not align with the numbers indicated on the board.
 ***

 | Start                   | End                    | Cable Color   |